Celebrity Chef Guy Fieri Opens Chicken Guy at Aventura Mall

 “So what I want you to see is when we break this chicken tender, it's not a ton of batter, its a ton of chicken.
 Just the right amount of crunchy,” said Fieri.

 The chicken is paired with a wide selection of 22 delicious sauces.
-Melissa Marrero and Fieri tried the Buttermilk Ranch.
+Marrero and Fieri tried the Buttermilk Ranch.

 "Because we make the sauces, it's not pasteurized and it's not overcooked... you can taste the fresh herbs," added Fieri.